Lyppo/Lyppo/README.md

 ###

-<p align="center">‎ <br>👋 Hi, I'm Anto!
+<p align="center"> <br> <br>👋 Hi, I'm Anto!
 Passionate developer 💻, studying computer science and medicine 🩺,<br>I dive into new tech projects whenever I have some free time ⏳.<br>Between lines of code, you’ll find me on a karting track 🏎️,<br>rollerblading 🛹, or exploring new video games 🎮.<br>Curious, I often find myself in the right place at the right time,<br>ready to seize every opportunity 🌟!</p>

 ###